Living in Exeter

 Is Exeter a good place to live?

-What schools are in Exeter?
+What are the schools in Exeter like?

-What is the transport like in Exeter?
+What is the average house price in Exeter?

 Where does this data come from?